Louie Barry: Loans to Stockport County

 On 28 July 2023, Barry signed a contract extension with Aston Villa, and on the same day joined League Two club Stockport County on a season-long loan.
 Having scored in all five of his team's fixtures, assisting a further three goals, Barry was awarded both the EFL Young Player of the Month and the EFL League Two Player of the Month award for September 2023.
 In October 2023, he suffered a hamstring injury that would rule him out for up to four months.
 Having ultimately missed six months of action, he made his first-team return in April 2024.

 On 2 August 2024, Barry signed another contract extension with Villa and re-joined Stockport County for a second season on loan.
 He had an impressive start to the season, scoring three goals and being named the EFL League One Player of the Month for August 2024.
 He also became only the fourth player to win the EFL Young Player of the Month for a second time, also for August.
 Following four goals and two assists in November, he was named League One Player of the Month for a second time.

 On 22 December 2024, it was announced that Barry would be recalled by Aston Villa following County's fixture of 1 January 2025.

 Loans to Hull City and Sheffield United

 On 29 January 2025, Barry joined Championship side Hull City on loan for the remainder of the season.

-On 22 July 2025, after the collapse of an arranged £3.5 million permanent transfer for to Hull City, Barry joined Sheffield United on a season-long loan.
+On 22 July 2025, after the collapse of an arranged £3.5 million permanent transfer to Hull City, Barry joined Sheffield United on a season-long loan.
+On 3 January 2026, Barry was recalled to Aston Villa after only making nine appearances for Sheffield United in the first half of the season.

+Return to Stockport County

+In February 2026 he returned on loan to Stockport County.
+In April 2026 he was sent off in his first appearance back having come on as a late substitute, a 2–2 draw against Bolton Wanderers.
+He scored in the semi-final as the club qualified for the 2026 EFL League One playoff final.

+Sheffield Wednesday

+On 9 July 2026, Barry signed a four-year contract with a club option of an additional year with EFL League One club Sheffield Wednesday, signing for an undisclosed fee.
+He was one of eight players to make their debut against Bolton Wanderers in the EFL Cup, replacing Jarvis Thornton in a 1–0 win.
+On 29 August 2026, he scored a brace in a 7–2 victory against Bromley, his first goals for Sheffield Wednesday.
+The following game against Wycombe Wanderers saw him score his third goal in two games, but later in the match he was substituted after injuring his ankle, and was later seen on crutches and with a protective boot leaving the stadium.
+It was later revealed he had sustained an ankle ligament injury and was set for up to three months on the sidelines.